SuraajL/not_my_fitness_pal/README.md

 Counting your Calories without judgement.

-Back-end API project by Aaron, Marcy, Nasir, Sarin and Suraaj.
+Back-end API project by Aaron, Marcy, Nasir, Sarina and Suraaj.